Ian-VA/capybara-lang/README.md

 # capybara-lang

-WIP interpreter for a programming language called Capybara
+WIP interpreter for a dynamically typed, bracketed programming language with Rust elements called Capybara; designed for speed and efficiency